umee-network/docs/docs/governance/asset-listing/risk-assessment-methodology.md

 # Risk Assessment Methodology

 The composability of crypto enables the Umee blockchain to connect with multiple ecosystems within [Cosmos](/learn-the-basics/cosmos-basics) and beyond.
 As a lending platform, Umee lists tokens for lending and borrowing.
-The first steps in the listing process include a risk assessment from Umee the four key domains of risk Umee will assess are protocol risk, market risk, operations risk, and counterparty risk.
+The first steps in the listing process include a risk assessment from Umee.
+The four key domains of risk Umee will assess are protocol risk, market risk, operations risk, and counterparty risk.

 The Umee risk team uses a scorecard with sub-components within the broader framework.
 Below is a sample card with the highest possible score of 10.
 Each sub-component is weighted based on importance relative to the other risk metrics.